 Prior to energizing the interconnection equipment with the Xcel Energy System, all pertinent contracts must be signed and all equipment modifications must be complete.
-The Interconnection Party is required to demonstrate the correct operation of all interface protective and control devices to Xcel Energy.
-Xcel Energy shall define and witness, but is not responsible for performing this demonstration.
+The Interconnection Customer is required to demonstrate the correct operation of all interface protective and control devices to Xcel Energy.
+Xcel Energy shall define and witness but is not responsible for performing this demonstration.

-The Interconnection Party must provide detailed information on the protective relaying, metering, and control (including sync-check) equipment that will interface with the Xcel Energy System.
+The Interconnection Customer must provide detailed information on the protective relaying, metering, and control (including sync-check) equipment that will interface with the Xcel Energy System.
 This is usually provided on a relaying and metering one-line (and possibly a three-line) diagram.
 Basic proposed AC and DC schematics or specification of logic may also be provided at this time.
-This information is required 90 days before the Interconnection Party in-service date, along with a listing of the specific relays, etc., including information on the manufacturer, model number, relay ranges, etc. Xcel Energy requires at least two sets of any design documentation packages sent.
-If any subsequent changes are made, the Interconnection Party shall provide Xcel Energy a set of revised one-lines, schematics, construction drawings, etc. Based on this information, Xcel Energy will develop and deliver to the Interconnection Party.
-A coordination meeting shall be held with Xcel Energy and the Interconnection Party to clarify any questions that may exist before testing begins.
-The Interconnection Party is also required to hold a coordination meeting with the Xcel Energy Transmission Control Center to establish a specific switching sequence for the initial energizing of the Interconnection Facilities.
-The switching procedure will include a sign-off provision for the Interconnection Party.
+This information is required 90 days before the Interconnection Customer in-service date, along with a listing of the specific relays, etc., including information on the manufacturer, model number, relay ranges, etc. Xcel Energy requires at least two sets of any design documentation packages sent.
+If any subsequent changes are made, the Interconnection Customer shall provide Xcel Energy a set of revised one-lines, schematics, construction drawings, dynamic/transient models, etc. Based on this information, Xcel Energy will develop and deliver to the Interconnection Customer the required demonstration test details within 30 days after receipt of information from Interconnection Customer.
+A coordination meeting shall be held with Xcel Energy and the Interconnection Customer to clarify any questions that may exist before testing begins.
+The Interconnection Customer is also required to hold a coordination meeting with the Xcel Energy Transmission Control Center to establish a specific switching sequence for the initial energizing of the Interconnection Facilities.
+The switching procedure will include a sign-off provision for the Interconnection Customer.